drads1337/control_panel/README.md

 HTTP-only cookies with CSRF protection enabled.

-Added alias for game and change to the product
+Added alias for product and change to the product